All about the Nouvelle-Aquitaine region and Bordeaux

 Poitou-Charentes the Heart of Cognac country

-The Poitou-Charentes region is one of France’s best kept secrets: a sunny and serene land of green meadows, sandy beaches, pine forests, marshlands and Romanesque churches overlooking a luminous landscape of cognac vineyards.
+The Poitou-Charentes region is one of Nouvelle-Aquitaine’s best kept secrets: a sunny and serene land of green meadows, sandy beaches, pine forests, marshlands and Romanesque churches overlooking a luminous landscape of cognac vineyards.
 Poitou-Charentes is a region whose unspoiled treasures and timeless rhythm welcome its visitors with Old World charm.

 Places to Visit in Poitou-Charentes